ices-taf/doc/rules.md

 (b) The metadata files `DATA.bib` and `SOFTWARE.bib` can only exist in these
     file locations:

-- `bootstrap/DATA.bib`
+- `boot/DATA.bib`
-- `bootstrap/SOFTWARE.bib`
+- `boot/SOFTWARE.bib`

 **1.1.2 Content**

-(a) Files inside the `bootstrap/initial` subdirectory cannot be accessed by TAF
-    scripts, except in a custom `bootstrap.R` script:

-- `bootstrap/initial/*`

-(b) These functions cannot appear in TAF scripts, except in a custom
+(a) These functions cannot appear in TAF scripts, except in a custom boot
-    `bootstrap.R` script:
+    script:

 - `.libPaths`
 - `download`